2023 Solar Incentives Guide for Annapolis, MD - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if your solar system produces over a specified (typically small) amount of electricity.
-These types of incentives are generally handled at the state level.
-You can sell any SRECs you have to your utility company or other buyers, and the money you make is usually considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are normally handled by your state government.
+Once your solar system meets the threshold (normally a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
+The money you receive is usually considered part of your taxable income.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC offers a tax credit for a set percentage of your solar system's cost.

-The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as equipment, accessories and labor.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-Your local Annapolis solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to speak with your local Annapolis solar panel company directly.

 State & Local Solar Incentives